verysonglaa/songlaa-terraform-k8s-cluster-lab/README.md

 Cluster setup is based on our [infrastructure](https://github.com/acend/infrastructure) setup.

-In order to deploy our acend Kubernetes Cluster the following steps are necessary:
+In order to deploy our songlaa Kubernetes Cluster the following steps are necessary:

 1. Terraform to deploy base infrastructure
    * VM's for controlplane and worker nodes